deltaDNA/unity-sdk/README.md

 ### Create an Interstitial Ad

 An interstitial ad is a fullscreen popup that the player can dismiss from a close button.
-In order to show an interstitial ad, create an `InterstitialAd` and attempt to show it.
+In order to show an interstitial ad, try to create an `InterstitialAd` and then show it.

 ```csharp
 var interstitialAd = InterstitialAd.Create();